riscv-android-src/toolchain-rustc/src/tools/cargo/src/doc/src/commands/cargo-fix.md

 <dt class="option-term" id="option-cargo-fix---edition"><a class="option-anchor" href="#option-cargo-fix---edition"></a><code>--edition</code></dt>
-<dd class="option-desc">Apply changes that will update the code to the latest edition.
+<dd class="option-desc">Apply changes that will update the code to the next edition.
 This will not
-update the edition in the <code>Cargo.toml</code> manifest, which must be updated manually.</dd>
+update the edition in the <code>Cargo.toml</code> manifest, which must be updated manually after <code>cargo fix --edition</code> has finished.</dd>

 <dt class="option-term" id="option-cargo-fix---edition-idioms"><a class="option-anchor" href="#option-cargo-fix---edition-idioms"></a><code>--edition-idioms</code></dt>